sammshen/sammshen.github.io/_posts/2025-03-10-philosophy-of-science.md

 b.
 The Quantized, Stable, and Platonic Nature of Symbols and Language: an object is not its representation, the map is not the territory.

 c.
 Is Mathematics Invented or Discovered: The intrinsically empirical nature of mathematics.
-Mathematical Operators are precisely transformations in the real world and we generalize these observations in the mass of our brains with an anthropological architecture.
+Mathematical Operators are precisely transformations in the real world (logic is physics) and we generalize these observations in the mass of our brains with an anthropological architecture.

 d.
 The Bridge between Algebra and Geometry: Variables and Dimensionality, Change of Basis and Principal Component Analysis, How to navigate Data, World, and View space in Computer Graphics

 e.
 Scientific Instruments and Human Observability: Anthropological contortion of signals and contrived artifacts from data analysis (Machine Learning, Convolution, Visualization, Fourier Decomposition, Taylor Approximation)

 f.
-Precision versus Accuracy, Partitioning and Granularity, Attributions/Units (e.g. RGB versus HSV) and Dimensional Analysis
+Precision versus Accuracy, Partitioning and Granularity, Attributes/Units (e.g. RGB versus HSV) and Dimensional Analysis

 ***2. Experimental History of Alchemy***